jakobreinhardt/capstone/README.md

 - correlation_matrix.pkl : Pikle file of the correlation matrix that includes the R and P-Values for similarity of countries.
 This is an output of the Work.ipynb

+- model.pkl: the model used to predict total corona infections

 -------------

 ## Credits <a name="credits"></a>